ozterz/quakebot/README.md

 # QuakeBot

-In/out of class code challenge to recreate LA Times' quakebot
+I recreated The LA Times' QuakeBot, which grabs

 ## Setup